abhishekarya1/myblog/content/post/2018-10-26-markdown-syntax-usage.md

 Though it is a lot different and far from the comfort of other [WYSIWYG](https://en.wikipedia.org/wiki/WYSIWYG) tools, it offers unparalleled writing speed, fluency, and fewer errors.
 ## Cheatsheet
-Though Markdown has different "flavours" depending upon what you're using it for, this is a more generalized list meant to be used as a quick reference.
+Though Markdown has different "flavuors" depending upon what you're using it for, this is a more generalized list meant to be used as a quick reference.

-Given below are usage and examples of Markdown syntax categorised for easy reference.
+Given below are usage and examples of Markdown syntax categorized for easy reference.

 1. [Headings](#headings)
 2. [Emphasis](#emphasis)